schlawiner/fu-rpg-frei-und-universell/02-the-basics.md

 ### Die Grundlagen

-Der Text von FU geht davon aus, dass wenigstens eine/r der Spieler/innen Rollenspiele kennt und eine grobe Vorstellung davon hat, wie sie funktionieren.
+Der Text von FU geht davon aus, dass wenigstens eine der Spielerinnen schon von Rollenspielen gehört hat und eine grobe Vorstellung davon hat, wie sie funktionieren.
 Wenn ihr keinen Plan habt, was ein Rollenspiel ist, sucht euch zuerst jemanden, der einen hat!

 <!-- FU is written with the assumption that at least one player is familiar with roleplaying games and has a vague idea of how they work.
 If you don’t have a clue what an RpG is, then start by  nding someone who does!